“More than half of public school students now have low-income families” – Slate[i]

 Access to affordable child care also lowers the cost of living for workers and allows them to work while knowing that their children are being cared for.
 While the U.S. Department of Health and Human Services recommends that states pay providers of subsidized child care at a high level relative to current market rates, most states fall well short of meeting that standard, though New York does come very close. [xlii] When states pay providers at rates much lower than current market rates, it provides little incentive for providers to accept subsidized children into their care.
 Further, providers who do accept subsidized children are left with lower earnings in an industry that is already very low wage.
 With fewer providers, low-income workers are less likely to find convenient subsidized child care, and may have to use providers with higher rates or cut back on work to care for their children.

 Workers also need access to time off for illness for themselves or their family members.
 When employers do not voluntarily give time off, state regulations can ensure that workers have access to this needed benefit.
 The federal Family Medical Leave Act “entitles eligible employees of covered employers to take unpaid, job-protected leave for specified family and medical reasons with continuation of group health insurance coverage under the same terms and conditions as if the employee had not taken leave.”[xliii]
 Many states have expanded access to leave beyond what federal regulations require.
-Connecticut has expanded leave for workers with fewer hours on the job and expanded the length of time workers can take unpaid leave, but has not expanded to other family types or to other types of businesses such as small business, denying many families the ability to take this important time off.[xliv]
+New York has not expanded leave, denying many families the ability to take this important time off.[xliv]
 This especially affects women and workers of color, as retail and service jobs – where women and people of color are overrepresented – make up more than half of those businesses not subject to FMLA.[xlv]

 A final way that states can support workers is by giving them access to more opportunities, including starting their own small business.
 Self-Employment Assistance programs and the use of federal funds for small business and microenterprise training – and allowing small business and microenterprise to count as qualified work activities – give would-be entrepreneurs the ability to pursue new avenues for growth.
-Connecticut does not have a Self-Employment Assistance program to help potential entrepreneurs start a small business,[liii] nor does it use federal funds to support small business and microenterprise development.[liv]
-Providing this assistance would not only expand the options for those who are unemployed or relying on government assistance to move forward; it would provide the chance for new and innovative businesses that might not otherwise be possible.
+New York’s Self-Employment Assistance program helps potential entrepreneurs start a small business,[lvi] and the state also uses federal CDBG funds for small business and microenterprise development.[lvii]
+Providing this assistance not only expands the options for those who are unemployed or relying on government assistance to move forward; it provides the chance for new and innovative businesses that might not otherwise be possible.

 Jobs and Wages

 Higher wages and access to good paying jobs with benefits are important to workers’ ability to support themselves and their families.
-While all of the measures in which Connecticut received low scores should be addressed to help increase the availability of good paying jobs, it is vitally important that the state address the high percentage of job openings that pay less than a living wage.
-One component of this is through increasing the minimum wage for all workers and indexing it to inflation.
+While all of the measures in which New York received low scores should be addressed, it is vitally important that the state increase the minimum wage for all workers and index it to inflation.
 Increasing the minimum wage for all workers (including tipped workers) to a level closer to a living wage will help thousands of workers better support themselves and their families.
-Indexing the minimum wage to inflation will also ensure that the minimum wage does not lose value over time, effectively giving workers a pay cut each year.
+Additionally, indexing the minimum wage to inflation will ensure that the minimum wage does not lose value over time, effectively giving workers a pay cut each year.
 The state should also invest in industries that create good paying jobs and report on actual jobs created and their wages.
 Investing in good paying industries will help more workers find financial stability, and will help the economy grow.

 Debt and Taxes